 If you have a customer relationship management (CRM) platform, use it to conduct sentiment analysis and pick up on keywords customers frequently use when providing feedback.
 Not only will this data help you engage customers better, but you can also use it to improve your product or service.

-Reimagine customer service for a post-pandemic world
+Reimagine customer relations for a post-pandemic world

 In crises like COVID-19, leaders often focus on how to get the organisation through the storm.
-However, it’s important also to remember your customers.
+However, it’s important to remember your customers.
 How have their needs changed?
 What problems are they facing?
 How can you and your products and services adapt to these changes?

 While it’s still unclear what a post-pandemic world will look like, the research points to changes in customer behaviour, such as shopping more online and higher expectations for care and empathy, to become permanent.
 You’ll have to find new ways to attract and retain customers in this omnichannel world, where loyalty now rests on swift and meaningful customer service.